v1vekkumar/deep-learning-in-2-months/README.md

 * Try face detection and classification on [ImageNet](http://image-net.org/index).
 If you are up to it, do the [ImageNet Challenge 2016](http://image-net.org/challenges/LSVRC/2016/).
-* Do a Twitter sentiment analysis using [RNNs](https://cs224d.stanford.edu/reports/YuanYe.pdf) or [CNNs](http://casa.disi.unitn.it/~moschitt/since2013/2015_SIGIR_Severyn_TwitterSentimentAnalysis.pdf)
+* Perform a Twitter sentiment analysis using [RNNs](https://cs224d.stanford.edu/reports/YuanYe.pdf) or [CNNs](http://casa.disi.unitn.it/~moschitt/since2013/2015_SIGIR_Severyn_TwitterSentimentAnalysis.pdf)
 * Teach neural networks to reproduce the artistic style of famous painters ([A